Fair Pay for California Child Care Providers

 What is Child Care Providers United?

-Child Care Providers United (CCPU) is the union representing family child care providers and family, friend, and neighbor providers in California.
+- Child Care Providers United (CCPU) is the union representing family child care providers and family, friend, and neighbor providers (who are exempt from child care licensing) in California.
 CCPU has the right to bargain for a contract with the Governor over child care-related items, including how and how much child care providers are paid.

 What does the 2023 CCPU Union Agreement have to do with the State paying child care providers a fairer wage?

-In the 2023 Union Agreement, the State promises to pay child care providers using a new method based on providers’ costs; this is called an “alternative methodology” or a “cost estimation model.”
-This new way to pay providers is fairer than the current method, which lacks transparency.
-The Agreement also outlines key steps the State must make to fully implement this new wage.
+- In the 2023 Union Agreement, the State promises to pay child care providers using a new method based on providers’ costs; this is called an “alternative methodology” or a “cost-based model.”
+This new way to pay providers is fairer than the current method and offers more transparency.
+The Agreement also outlines key steps the state must make to fully implement this new wage.

 Federal Approval

-The State must get approval from the federal government to change how it pays child care providers who care for children with affordable child care subsidies.
+The federal government must approve how and how much California pays child care providers who care for children with affordable child care subsidies.

 How does California get federal approval?